dwjohnston/interview-questions/questions_to_ask_employers.md

 **Purpose** Gives you a picture of what they're really looking for.
 Are they looking for someone to take responsibility for things and propose new innovations?
 Or are they looking for someone to follow directions?

+## How does this job compare to your previous role?

+**Person to ask** - A developer

+**Purpose** - I really like this question.
+It's basically asking 'What's it like to work here?' with different framing.
+By asking them to compare it with a previous role, it's going to highlight various aspects of current role, that someone might not have otherwise thought about.

 ## What does the performance review process look like?